kmanoli/cereb_tom_anat/README.md

 # The cerebellum supports two systems for understanding others in early childhood

-#### This repository contains analysis scripts and cerebellar normative models presented in this manuscript:
+#### This repository contains analysis scripts presented in this manuscript:
 https://www.biorxiv.org/content/10.64898/2026.08.03.742430v1

 ### Instructions